 - Patients with male infertility are treated according to a step-by-step process

 - Treatment of severe male infertility is most effective with in-vitro fertilization IVF

 - Genetics and cancer risks at male infertility:

-The below stated guidelines are due to the fact that many men with a severely reduced sperm count have micro-deletions on the Y-chromosome or chromosome aberrations.
-Furthermore, these men have a considerable risk of developing testicle cancer, as compared to normospermatic men.
-It is today possible to evaluate for this diagnosis by ultrasound scan of the testes, as this will disclose a possible preliminary stage of carcinoma in situ.
+The below-stated guidelines are due to the fact that many men with a severely reduced sperm count have micro-deletions on the Y-chromosome or chromosome aberrations.
+Furthermore, these men have a considerable risk of developing testicle cancer, as compared to normospermic men.
+Today it is possible to evaluate for this diagnosis by an ultrasound scan of the testes, as this will disclose a possible preliminary stage of carcinoma in situ.
 Men with cystic fibrosis deletions might also have a congenital absent vas deferens (CAVD) as the only symptom, whereas their children can get the disease.
 Now, where it is possible via ICSI (Intra Cytoplasmatic Sperm Injection) to treat almost all men with reduced or lacking spermatogenesis, there are great worries about the increased genetic risk these parents expose their offspring to.
 Therefore – this genetic evaluation of the man.

-A semen analysis also known as a sperm count measures the quality, the amount, number, and other paramenters of semen a man produces.
-A man can only find out through a semen analysis if he is fertile or not The semen analysis helps determine whether a man is fertile and is usually one of the first tests done to help determine whether a man has a problem fathering a baby.
+A semen analysis, also known as a sperm count measures the quality, the amount, number, and other parameters of semen a man produces.
+A man can only find out through a semen analysis if he is fertile or not.
+The semen analysis helps determine whether a man is fertile and is usually one of the first tests done to help determine whether a man has a problem fathering a baby.